herb4.jpg (20897 bytes)

 PSYOP Regimental Association

-He is a volunteer member, ex-captain, and ex-Secretary to the Board of Fire Commissioners of his local fire department and rescue squad.
-He is the chartered representative of Boy Scout Troop 577 and the chairman of the military committee of his community Town Fair.
-He volunteers as an adult literacy instructor.
+He served as a volunteer member, ex-captain, and ex-Secretary to the Board of Fire Commissioners of his local town fire department and rescue squad.
+He served as the chartered representative of Boy Scout Troop 577 and the chairman of the military committee of his community Town Fair.
+He volunteered as an adult literacy instructor.
 In 2006 he was elected to the Board of Trustees of his town Library, and became President of the Board in 2008.

-SGM Friedman constantly researches and writes on the subject of psychological operations.
-He currently has over one hundred and twenty articles published on various sites on the Internet such as Psywarrior.com and Psywar.org.
+SGM Friedman constantly researches and writes about psychological operations.
+He currently has over one hundred and ninety articles published on various sites on the Internet such as Psywarrior.com and Psywar.org.
 He is always willing to lend his expertise to any project on that subject.

 Readers with questions or comments may contact SGM Friedman (Retired) at sgmbert@hotmail.com.